mmbman/Katagiri/1980-07-01-Karma-Twelve-Chains-Of-Causation.md

 So before time and space is completely normal sense of ignorance.
 This is birth of the Buddhas.
 That is the truth, regardless of the Buddha … in this world, or he describes the forms, or not.
 Anyway, this is before time and space arises.
 Okay.

 ---
+This talk was transcribed by Kikan Michael Howard based on audio provided by [Minnesota Zen Meditation Center](http://www.mnzencenter.org/katagiri_talks.php).

 [Next Talk: “Karma: Where Karma Originates”](1980-07-02-Karma-Where-Karma-Originates)

 [Home](index#karma-twelve-chains-of-causation)